quynhneo/detm-arxiv/README.md

 ```
 python scripts/data_undebates.py
 ```
+This will take about 30 minutes for hep-ph category (150,000 abstracts) on a laptop.
 ## Run Dynamic Embedded Topic Modeling

 ```
 python main.py
 ```
-(all setup and models settings are on top of the file).
+All setup and models settings are on top of the file.
+This stage will take much longer and should be run with GPU (CPU mode is too slow even with a 16 cores)

 More instruction for running on a cluster using CUDA is [here](https://github.com/quynhneo/detm-arxiv/blob/master/docs/singularity_slurm.md)